tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

 * **Usage**:
 	* Used within the [ProcessProposal](#ProcessProposal) response.
     * If `Status` is `UNKNOWN`, a problem happened in the Application.
-Tendermint assume the application is faulty and crash.
+Tendermint will assume the application is faulty and crash.
     * If `Status` is `ACCEPT`, Tendermint accepts the proposal and will issue a Prevote message for it.
     * If `Status` is `REJECT`, Tendermint rejects the proposal and will issue a Prevote for `nil` instead.